BIBLE EXPLORE

 You can adapt and change this interview to suit your congregation and needs.
 Let us know how you get on.

-For a script of something similar, see the All-Age Lectionary Services: Year C from Scripture Union
+For a script of a similar idea, see the All-Age Lectionary Services: Year C from Scripture Union.

 Peace be with you!